 The best place to enter the park for hiking would be at the Hither Hills Overlook in Montauk on route 27 on your way into Montauk town.
-The view here is also stunning!!
+The view here is also stunning and especially at sunset.

-To get to the Walking Dunes from Montauk town head West on route 27 and make a right onto Napeague Harbor Rd just after Morty’s Oyster Stand.
-Keep driving down this road until you find the parking area and trail head.
+To get to the Walking Dunes from Montauk town head west on Route 27 and make a right onto Napeague Harbor Rd just after Morty’s Oyster Stand.
+Keep driving down this road until you find the parking area and the trail head at the end.

-Located on the west end of Fort Pond Bay and at the very end of Navy Road in Montauk.
-Eddie Eker Park features a hangar dock (previously used for the US Navy and great for fishing!) a dog park, and trail entrance to the Hither Woods Preserve.
+Eddie Eker Park is located on the west end of Fort Pond Bay and at the very end of Navy Road in Montauk, NY.
+The Park features a hangar dock (previously used by the US Navy and now a great spot for fishing!) a dog park, and a trail entrance to the Hither Woods Preserve.

 The Hither Woods Preserve is adjacent to Hither Hills State Park (mentioned above).
 The hiking trails between the two parks are seamlessly integrated.

-Part of the Montauk County Park and next to the Montauk Point State Park, Big Reed Pond Trail is comprised of three different loops varying from one to three miles long.
-Big Reed and Little Reed ponds are both fresh water ponds.
+This Montauk hike is part of the Montauk County Park and next to the Montauk Point State Park.
+Big Reed Pond Trail is comprised of three different loops varying from one to three miles long.
+Big Reed and Little Reed ponds are both fresh water ponds in Montauk.

-In addition to the fresh water ponds and trail system, Big Reed Pond also features bridle paths, picnic areas, fishing and kyaking.
-Also to note, the remains of the Montaukett Indian Village reside here!
+In addition to the fresh water ponds and trail system, Big Reed Pond also features bridle paths, picnic areas, fishing and kayaking.
+Also to note, the archeological remains of the Montaukett Indian Village reside here!
 You can see evidence of their stone foundations.

-To get here, I think the best place is on East Lake Drive just after Big Reed Path (a residential road) and before the Montauk airport.
-You will see a sign and there is a small parking area if you pull onto the dirt road.
+To get here, I think the best place is on East Lake Drive just after Big Reed Path (a residential road) and before the Montauk Airport.
+You will see a sign for the trail and there is a small parking area if you pull onto the dirt road.

-Located on your way towards the lighthouse and opposite the Montauk County Park, Amsterdam Beach Trail is a true gem!
 There is a small parking area right off the main road and the trail is about one mile long in each direction.
-At the end of the trail you’ll come to the bluffs overlooking the ocean in a small cove with (usually) no one on the beach!
+At the end of the trail you’ll come to the bluffs overlooking the Atlantic Ocean in a small cove with (usually) no one on the beach!

-So maybe not classified as a hike, but the path along the Old Montauk Highway is so beautiful!
-There are multiple points along the path that you can hop on and off the beach. (click here for best beaches in Montauk)
+So maybe not classified as a hike, but the paved walking path along the Old Montauk Highway is so beautiful and worth noting!
+There are multiple points along the path that you can hop on and off the beach.

 - Check local hunting seasons and permitted areas when choosing hikes in Montauk.